xishantingyu/SESE/day2/Cloud Computing-The Future of IT.md

 # Questions & discussion

-*	What InfoWorld's “official” definition of cloud computing in 2008?
+*	What is the InfoWorld's “official” definition of cloud computing in 2008?
 *	Which seven categories of cloud services?
 And could be reduced to which three?
 *	What is "Computing in the sky"?
 *	What are the stories of Nasdaq and the New York Times with cloud computing?